WhitakerLab/NetworkingWorkshop/README.md

 * A 1st year graduate student who wants to go to a lab for 3 months to learn a new skill.
 * A final year graduate student who wants to get a postdoc position in a new research area.
-* A 2nd year graduate student who wants to get a job as a patent attourny for a pharmacutical company.
+* A 2nd year graduate student who wants to get a job as a patent attorney for a pharmacutical company.
 * A 3rd year graduate student who wants to get a 6 month internship at Deep Mind.
 * A final year graduate student who wants to get a job in government policy making (eg UK civil service, US congress etc).